Podcast Marketing: 9 Best Strategies to Promote Your Podcast

 - You can see your videos’ stats using built-in platform analytics.

-- Allows you to directly make money from YouTube via its native advertising.
+- Allows you to make money from YouTube via its native advertising directly.

 Here’s an example of an audiogram:

-This approach is best suited if you don’t have a heavy budget or have a limited time.
+This approach is best suited if you don’t have a heavy budget or limited time.

-However, if you want to be platform-specific, more creative, and attract more audience, you have to put in more work and repurpose your audio content to video shows.
+However, if you want to be platform-specific, more creative, and attract more audience, you must put in more work and repurpose your audio content into video shows.

-You can create a short trailer to entice your target audience and direct them towards your podcast website or app.
+You can create a short trailer to entice your target audience and direct them toward your podcast website or app.
 Just remember to optimize it and make platform-compatible edits.